sewage treatment plants

-To begin with, the sewage treatment guidelines for homeowners, we have gathered some information about Tricel sewage treatment plant.
+To begin with the sewage treatment guidelines for homeowners, we have gathered some information about Tricel sewage treatment plant.
 The Tricel Novo is a submerged aeration plant.
 This type of plant uses a simple proven technology which treats the wastewater with natural micro-organisms that are sustained in the plant with air given superior treatment results.
 The micro-organisms remove the pollutants from wastewater.

 If the micro-organisms are accidentally destroyed due to lack of food or oxygen, they will repopulate in 3-6 weeks.
-During this time, there may be a slight odour from the plant as it cannot work to its full potential until the micro-organism repopulate.
-To help ensure the micro-organisms are not destroyed, the following should be avoided.
+During this time, there may be a slight odor from the plant as it cannot work to its full potential until the micro-organism repopulate.
+To help ensure the micro-organisms are not destroyed, the following recommendations should be avoided.

 If you require further information about the Tricel Novo

 - Locate the treatment plant in a pedestrian area away from any superimposed loads.